androidpcguy/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 c-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant ra te of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter wi th a corner frequency of 20 Hz to remove noise.
-Similarly, the acceleration signal was then separated int o body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterw orth filter with a corner frequency of 0.3 Hz.
+Similarly, the acceleration signal was then separated int o body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signa ls (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
-Also the magnitude of these three-dimensional signals were c alculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyro JerkMag).
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyro
+JerkMag).

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBody AccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
-(Note the 'f' to indicate fr equency domain signals).
+(Note the 'f' to indicate frequency domain signals).

 These signals were used to estimate variables of the feature vector for each pattern:
 `-XYZ` is used to denote 3-axial signals in the X, Y and Z directions.

 ##Signals